 I love the names of Lucketts Winery wines – they are mostly British in theme with names like Phone Box Red and the Old Bill.
 This was also the home of the best red that I drank whilst in Nova Scotia – the Black Cab.

-L’Acadie is the Nova Scotia’s premier producer of sparking wines.
+L’Acadie is the Nova Scotia’s premier producer of sparkling wines.
 They only do bubbles.
 They also have a sparkling rose as well as a cider.

 The first winery in the Gaspereau Valley, this is a boutique vineyard best known for its Riesling.
 They also have a lovely Tidal Bay, a couple of reds and roses and even a maple wine!